 Features

 The level of features you want on your waterproof backpack will really depend on what kind of creature comforts you want with you whilst you’re on the trail.
 There are several features that are fairly common on waterproof backpacks though, these often include compression straps to allow you to stabilize your load and attach other items to the front of your pack.
-You’ll find loops and webbing straps that can be used for other pieces of kit and attachment points for trekking poles, sunglasses, trash cans and things like ice axes.

-Sometimes the lid or top of the backpack can also be removed.
-This can sometimes be turned into a small day pack – for example on the Osprey Aether Plus 70.
 This can be very helpful if you’re pitched up for a few days and want to explore from your base camp.
 You’ll also find things like a handy trash can provided on the Big Agnes Parkview 63.

 Durability

 The durability of your backpacking pack is incredibly important – as they can come up against lots of scuffs and scrapes whilst you’re on the trail.
 Also, their waterproof nature is incredibly important to consider too.
-It’s worth checking out the materials, waterproofing and other areas which could be ‘weak’ points to allow you to make the best decision for your needs.
+It’s worth checking out the materials, waterproofing and other areas which could be ‘weak’ points to allow you to make the right decision for your needs.

 Sustainability

-Many backpack manufacturers are making some serious leaps to do their bit for the environment – from sourcing better materials to completely decommissioning processes that were harsh to the environment.
 You’ll also find recycled fabrics being used a lot and Bluesign approval is often a good indication of the brand’s dedication to production certification through and through.
 Other than this, sustainability also comes from choosing a pack that is going to last you for a long time and work in as many scenarios as possible, to avoid having to over buy.

 Cost

 Waterproof backpacks that are intended for backpacking of course have a price attached, and this can vary from higher end to more approachable starter level.
-Our advice is always to buy the best you can with the budget you have, and you’ll likely get a pack that will last you for years.
+Our advice is always to buy the highest performing model you can with the budget you have, and you’ll likely get a pack that will last you for years.
 Kit can cause a major barrier to the outdoors, and thankfully, there are several brands who are producing gear that comes in at a slightly lower price point too.
 In this regard, we were impressed with The North Face Terra 55 and the Gregory Paragon 58.

 What Are the Different Styles of Backpacks?

 It’s vitally important to make sure the backpack you buy for backpacking is right for your needs.
 If it’s too big, it will feel overwhelming, and you won’t want to carry it – which will impact your enjoyment of the trip.

 If it’s too small, you’ll have to leave out some of the items you want to bring, only being able to bring the vitally important items and leave the creature comforts at home.
 With that in mind, there are various styles and types of backpacks depending on where you plan to use your pack and for how long.

 Lightweight

-For some hikers, a lightweight pack is the most relevant, and if you’re making use of other ultra-lightweight gear for your backpacking trips, it makes sense to go with this as your option.
 Generally, a lightweight backpack will make less use of padding, though they are still fit for purpose.
 They’ll also use lower denier, more mesh and have a lighter suspension system.
 This style also makes sense if you have a smaller frame and will not be carrying as heavy a load.
 The capacity you need will really depend on how long you are planning to hike for and your needs.

 Weekend Trips